Young Photographers

 Learning Through Photography

-The Primary 3 students have been given a task – they need to apply photography skills to capture plants with different edges at Gardens by the Bay.
+The Primary 2 students have been given a task – they need to apply photography skills to capture different shapes that they see at Telok Blangah neighbourhood.
 What did they use?
-A camera and knowledge on plants gleaned from their Science lessons.
+A camera and knowledge on Shapes gleaned from their Mathematics lessons.

 Practice is Key

-Students are given the opportunity to apply and practise photography skills through outdoor shoots at Telok Blangah Heights, Gardens by the Bay, Labrador Park and Jurong Lake Gardens.
+Students are given the opportunity to apply and practise photography skills through outdoor shoots at Telok Blangah Heights, Singapore Botanic Gardens, Gardens by the Bay – Flower Dome, Marina Barrage and Jurong Lake Gardens.
 They capture images based on the theme for each level.
 While doing so, students’ confidence in handling the cameras grows.

 Outdoor Shoot: Some of our students' works